JasonLeisure/projects6/README.md

 ## Hats microservice

-Explain your models and integration with the wardrobe microservice, here.
+I created a Hat and Location model that handles "GET", "POST", "DELETE", "CREATE", and "PUT" functionalities in the wardrobe API through insomnia.